 Palo Cortado is an intermediate type of sherry and probably the most ambiguous of them all.
 This is fueled by the vague description in the official rules of the Consejo Regulador: it should have the aromatic refinement of Amontillado combined with the structure and body of an Oloroso.
 In short: Amontillado on the nose, Oloroso in the mouth.
-Compared to an Amontillado, it will often have spent less time under flor (one to three years) and its base must would have been really delicate.
-Another way of describing it would be as a kind of very delicate Oloroso.
+Compared to an Amontillado, it will have spent less time under flor (traditionally up to three years, but in fact modern Palo Cortado rarely ages under flor).

 In the past, a Palo Cortado would originate as a Fino that started to deviate: unplanned yeast activity, specific characteristics of the grape juice, a slightly off-beat cask or certain ambient conditions that influenced the flor and caused it to fail to develop normally.
 These casks would then be taken out of the Fino solera: its Fino mark, a vertical line or palo, would then be crossed or cortado by a diagonal line.
 Its flor would be killed by fortifying the wine to 17-18 degrees and it would continue its life as a barrel that ages oxidatively.

 The names Dos Cortados, Tres Cortados and Cuatro Cortados also exist.
 Most sources say these designate wines of increasing age and refinement.
 Others say it sometimes designates multiple fortifications, in order to rectify the wine.

 Palo Cortado is the rarest type of sherry, surrounded by myths and legends, most of which a bit exaggerated

 Palo Cortado is the rarest of all varieties (less than 100.000 bottles sold a year, compared to 60 million bottles overall) but it is very popular among aficionados and it is gaining interest.
 Almost every bodega offers one or two Palo Cortados now.